hbz/rpb/README.md

 NOTE: This section is work in progress, see [RPB-50](https://jira.hbz-nrw.de/browse/RPB-50).

-### Import subset into OpenRefine
+### Get the full title data

-Get the full title data (if you did not run the full transformation locally before):
+If you did not run the full transformation locally before:

 ```bash
 mkdir conf/RPB-Export_HBZ_Alles/